dcdeepesh/DiscordIPC/README.md

 See the [complete usage guide](Documentation/Usage.md).

 ## Problems and changes
 The RPC hasn't been officially released by Discord yet, which is why DiscordIPC uses the IPC directly, which poses problems of its own.
-Because it's still unofficial, Discord's documention about RPC isn't complete, and at times outdated.
+Because it's still unofficial, Discord's documentation about RPC isn't complete, and at times outdated.
 This means any changes in the implementation are not guaranteed to be documented.
 It also means that some things in DiscordIPC may break every now and then.

 That being said, don't get the impression that DiscordIPC can't be reliably used at all.
 For the most part, these changes aren't breaking, the fundamental flow of IPC remains the same.
 So you can use it to build your own applications and it will work seamlessly.
 But still **think of it as testing something in it's beta stage, where things may break out of nowhere.**